brianilles/youtube-api-fun/README.md

-# A small project created to get to know the Youtube API.
+# A small project created to get to know the YouTube API.

 ## To Get Started